roqz/backgammon-tavli/README.md

 - ui should get data only from ngrx store
 - revert move, confirmation of turn end
 - fix checker animation after revert move action
+- add option to auto roll dices and to auto finish turn after x seconds